 History Camps follow all of these.
 The About page includes a presentation that discusses those and includes verbatim comments, links to news coverage, and more.

 - A venue, and this is the most difficult part of History Camp.
-Once we nail down a venue, then the rest falls into place, albeit with work and organization.
+Once we nail down a venue, the rest falls into place, albeit with work and organization.
+Minimum venue requirements include:

 - Available for a full day on a Saturday, with the ability to get in the night before to set up.